HEATlab/Prob-in-Ctrl/README.md

 #### build_xml.py
 A python program to take in AMPL model files and convert them to an XML format that can be submitted to the NEOS server.

+#### model.py
+Given an STNU, builds the corresponding optimization problem for computing the degree of strong controllability for the network.
+##### Details
+The output is an AMPL file.
+The objective function is the logarithm of the product of the lengths of contingent subintervals.

 #### NeosClient.py
 A NEOS Python client (made available by the [NEOS server](https://neos-server.org/neos/downloads.html)) that has been mildly modified.
 This is used to submit optimization problems to NEOS, and then extract the values achieved by the objective function once the jobs are finished.